sib-swiss/termal/doc/manual.md

 ## Scrolling

 Scrolling commands move the visible part of the alignment by one or more steps.
-The prefix argument is intepreted as a repeat count.
+The prefix argument is interpreted as a repeat count.

 ### Single-step scrolling